Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 <class 'dict'>
 ```

 Note that this creates a plain `dict` at runtime.
+Due to this, `TypedDict` cannot be used in `isinstance` checks,
-Usage of `TypedDict` is a great way to inform the type checkers and
+e.g. `isinstance(employee, Employee)` will throw a `TypeError`.
+Usage of `TypedDict` is a great way to inform the
-Intellisense how a specific dict should be constructed and help the type checkers warn users if they try to access
+type checkers and Intellisense how a specific dict should be constructed and help the type checkers warn users if
-keys which don't exist.
+they try to access keys which don't exist.

 Use of generic TypedDict is also supported via typing_extensions (>=4.3.0).
 For example,